insightic/insightic.github.io/content/blog/FedKT.md

 Whereas traditional Federated Learning is iterative and requires parties or devices to be available for each round of training, One-shot Federated Learning is a single-round approach requiring parties or devices to communicate just once.
 By circumventing the need for stable multi-round participation, it is safer and more practical for enterprise applications.

 Introducing FedKT (Federated Learning via Knowledge Transfer) – our unique One-shot Federated Learning algorithm.
-Discover more here: https://lnkd.in/gBXAMjuJ
+Discover more [here](https://arxiv.org/abs/2010.01017)

 FedKT is unique in 3 ways, which makes it especially suited for institutional or large enterprise-level implementations.